julien-boudry/Condorcet/README.md

 #### Add new one?
-This class is designed to be easily extensible with new algorithms.
+This class is designed to be easily extensible with new algorithms (they don't need share the same namespace).
 A modular schematic is already used for all algorithms provided, so you can easily help, do not forget to make a pull request!
 [*More explanations in the documentation below*](#newAlgo)